zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

 For each access type, a tuple indicates the name of the authorized groups and/or one or multiple RQL expressions to satisfy to grant access.
-The access is provided once the user is in the listed groups or one of the RQL condition is satisfied.
+The access is provided if the user is in one of the listed groups or one of if the RQL condition is satisfied.

 The standard user groups
 ````````````````````````